krishnasaga/starwars/README.md

   - 2s deal is added to data fetching to illustrate the loading state. this is done using delay function

+## How to run

+Require Nodejs 10 or greater and npm 5 or greater

+**You will not be having any dependency on API server to run this as data is mocked as static json files within the repository**

+- `npm install` install all dependencies
+- `npm run build`
+- `npm start` starts the http server in port 9000 by default

+### Watch mode

+`npm run start:dev`

-# What if StarWars implemented in micro frontends and microservices
+## What if StarWars implemented in micro frontends and microservices

 ![image](https://user-images.githubusercontent.com/13312112/146177563-52bf0a77-9081-4cf1-9cb9-57e863756c38.png)